taveras/taveras.github.io/_posts/2015-03-29-datestring.md

 title: Date String Formats in JavaScript
 permalink: date-strings
 duration: 4
+description: Browsers vary in the string format for dates.
+Also, there is history behind representing real-world dates on a computer.
+Pun unfortunately intended.
 ---

 Humans have needed to express moments in time for a large amount of our history.
 While computers measure time in a simple manner, us humans have come up with the more complex forms.
 Let's take a look at which formats make sense to use in our JavaScript.